-Source: U.S. Department of Labor; Economic Policy Institute analysis of Current Population Survey data; values deflated using CPI-U

-Over the past forty years the value of the minimum wage has been eroded by inflation.
-A minimum wage earner working full time in Massachusetts will earn about \$16,000 this year, higher than the poverty threshold for a an individual (\$11,344 for an individual under 65 years), but lower than the threshold for a family of three, which is about \$17,500.
-That same worker would have earned about \$20,650 back in 1968 (measured in real, inflation-adjusted dollars).

-The Real Value of the Massachusetts Minimum Wage Has Declined 23 Percent Since 1968
+Soure: Department of Labor; Economic Policy Institute Analysis of Current Population Survey data (deflated using the CPI-U) Over the past forty years the value of the minimum wage has been eroded by inflation.
+A minimum wage earner working full time in Massachusetts will earn about \$16,000 this year, higher than the poverty threshold for a an individual (a little over \$11,700 in 2011), but lower than the threshold for a family of three (around \$18,000).
+That same worker would have earned about \$21,040 back in 1968 (measured in real, inflation-adjusted dollars).
+The Real Value of the Minimum Wage Has Dropped 24 Percent Since 1968